Miguel22hp/BetG/README.md

 - Run all the tests for the application.
 - Initialize the Application alongside the phoenix server for the web interface.

 After executing this script, the phoenix server will be initialized with an empty database.
-To get some information in the database, you can write in the iex the command `c("script.exs")`, that will execute the order in thr block bellow.
-I recommend to write every order in the shell, so you are able to check what every function answers.
+To get some information in the database, you can write in the iex the command `c("script.exs")`, that will execute the order in the block below.
+I recommend to write every instruction in the shell, so you are able to check what every function returns.

 ```
 # Create users 1 y 2 y check their operations